 5. HAIs are preventable: Up to 70 percent of these infections could be prevented if healthcare workers followed recommended protocols.
 (5)

-6. Every patient is at risk of acquiring a HAI while being treated in a medical facility.
-(2) Risk factors can be grouped into 3 general categories: medical procedures and antibiotic use, organizational factors, and patient characteristics.
+6. Every patient is at risk of acquiring healthcare acquired infections while being treated in a medical facility.
+(2) Risk factors can be grouped into three general categories: medical procedures and antibiotic use, organizational factors, and patient characteristics.
 (1)

 7. The most common types of HAIs are related to the use of invasive devices or surgical procedures.
 The most commonly contracted HAIs include: catheter-associated urinary tract infections, surgical site infections, bloodstream infections, pneumonia, and Clostridium difficile.
 (1)

-8. HAIs are most often caused by germs spread through people’s actions.
+8. Healthcare acquired infections are most often caused by germs spread through people’s actions.
 (2) This can include improper hand hygiene, careless insertion or removal of catheters, or irresponsible use of antibiotics.
 (1)

-9. When properly implemented, hand hygiene is the simplest and most effective method of preventing the transmission of infection among patients and healthcare workers.
+9. When adequately implemented, hand hygiene is the simplest and most effective method of preventing infection among patients and healthcare workers.
 (6)

-10. Proper education and training of healthcare workers increases compliance with safety practices to prevent HAIs.
+10. Proper education and training of healthcare workers increase compliance with safety practices to prevent HAIs.
 (1)

 An effective patient safety program includes an action plan for infection control.
-Healthcare professionals should use real-time data to stay informed about the potential impact and prevention of HAIs, in order to provide the highest quality care in the safest possible environment.
+In addition, healthcare professionals should use real-time data to stay informed about the potential impact and prevention of HAIs to provide the highest quality care in the safest possible environment.

-With Performance Health Partner’s Infection Control Solution, healthcare organizations can reduce HAIs and drastically improve quality of care.
-With access to streamlined reporting, real-time notifications, and smart analytics, healthcare organizations can take a data informed approach towards HAI control and prevention.
-To learn more, visit performancehealthus.com/infection-control or request a demo here.
+With Performance Health Partner’s Infection Control Software, healthcare organizations can reduce HAIs and drastically improve the quality of care.
+With access to streamlined reporting, real-time notifications, and intelligent analytics, healthcare organizations can take a data-informed approach towards HAI control and prevention.